Seatis/my-teaching-materials/project/hardware/temperature-logger/README.md

 ### Show the command list
 - if the user presses the "h" button
 - the program should print out the command list (like at startup)

+### Exit from the program
+- if the user presses the "e" button
+- the program exits

 ### List available ports
 - if the user presses the "l" button